The mood was jubilant at the polling place where I went to cast my vote. People photographed each other with their “I voted” stickers.

 - Let love rule.
-Gandhi made the yoga concept of ahimsa well known in the Western world by his nonviolent forms of protest.
+Gandhi made the yoga concept of ahimsa well known in the Western world through his nonviolent forms of protest.
 Non-Violence also means not verbally abusing others.
-Be respectful of others points of view.
+Be respectful of others’ points of view.
 Balance that respect with standing up for your values.
 Show love.
 Hug your kids more.
 Hug your spouse and friends more too.

 - Move!
 Do some yoga postures known as asanas.
 Any kind of exercise helps diffuse the flight or fight instinct that gets activated in our body.
 However, yoga can be done just about anywhere, anytime.
 It can be modified for young children.
 Let your kids join you if they want.